clone45/voxglitch/docs/groovebox.md

 - Using the context-menu (right-click menu) to select individual samples (tedious)
 - Using the context-menu to select a folder containing samples (good for setting up preset "kits")

+Once a sample is loaded, you can over over the track label and scroll through other sounds in the same folder by holding SHIFT + CTRL while using your mouse wheel.

 ### Step Buttons

 The blue Step Buttons are used to program the rythm used for playback -- just like in a typical drum machine.